The Dispute Resolution Review: India

 vi Enforcement of foreign judgments

-A money decree obtained from a court of a jurisdiction notified by the Indian union government as a reciprocating territory under the CPC can be enforced in India directly by filing an execution petition in a court of competent jurisdiction.52 As a result, judgments of courts not notified as reciprocating territories or decrees other than money decrees cannot be executed directly in India.
+A money decree obtained from a court of a jurisdiction notified by the Indian Union Government as a reciprocating territory under the CPC can be enforced in India directly by filing an execution petition in a court of competent jurisdiction.52 As a result, judgments of courts not notified as reciprocating territories or decrees other than money decrees cannot be executed directly in India.
 A decree holder in such a case may file a fresh lawsuit in the Indian courts on the basis of the foreign judgment.
 In either execution proceedings or fresh suits filed on the basis of foreign judgments, parties may rely on Sections 1353 and 1454 of the CPC.
-Recently, the central government issued an official gazette declaring the United Arab Emirates (UAE) a reciprocating territory for the purpose of Section 44-A of the CPC.
-The notification allows civil decrees and judgements passed by the specified courts of UAE to be directly executed in India in a manner similar to a decree passed by a district court in India.
+In 2020, the central government issued an official gazette declaring the United Arab Emirates (UAE) a reciprocating territory for the purpose of Section 44-A of the CPC.
+The notification allows civil decrees and judgments passed by the specified courts of the UAE to be directly executed in India in a manner similar to a decree passed by a district court in India.

 Section 44 of the Arbitration Act prescribes that a foreign award that arises out of an agreement to which the New York Convention on the Recognition and Enforcement of Foreign Awards (New York Convention) applies, and is made in one of the territories in respect of which the central government declares that the New York Convention applies on satisfaction that reciprocal provisions are being made, may be enforced in India.
 In this regard, the Arbitration Amendment Act has clarified that a foreign arbitration award may be set aside if it violates the public policy of India on the same grounds as described for domestic awards above.
 However, unlike domestic awards, foreign awards cannot be set aside on the ground of patent illegality.